lucasmazo32/twitter-redesign/README.md

-# Twitter redesign: Ruby on Rails
+# Just Like That

-This solo project is part of the Microverse curriculum in which I had to build a [Twitter Redesign](https://immense-castle-68670.herokuapp.com/) following the design made by [Gregoire Vella](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details).
-I could change the logo and name, but the overall design should be there.
+This solo project in which built a [Twitter Redesign](https://immense-castle-68670.herokuapp.com/) following the design made by [Gregoire Vella](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details).
+For additional information, please watch the video in the Features section.

-The project is fully functional and is open for new features that can be easily added.

 # Features